PeterCamilleri/format_engine/README.md

 * found? - Did the last parse succeed?
 * found - The text found by the last parse (or parse!) operation.

+###Format Specifier Attributes
+The format specifier (accessed as fmt above) has the following attributes:
+* width - The width parameter or 0 if not specified.
+* prec - The precision parameter or 0 if not specified.

 ## Philosophy